 💡 Open an issue: Help us improve Ray by submitting feature requests, bug-reports, or simply ask for help and get support via GitHub issues.

 👩💻 Create a pull request: Found a typo in the documentation?
 Want to add a new feature?
 Submit a pull request to help us improve Ray.

 🐦 Follow us on Twitter: Stay up to date with the latest news and updates on Ray.

 ⭐ Star and follow us on GitHub: Support Ray by following its development on GitHub and give us a boost by starring the project.

 🤝🏿 Join our Meetup Group: Join one of our community events to learn more about Ray and get a chance to meet the team behind Ray.

 🙌 Discuss on Stack Overflow:

 [ray] tag on Stack Overflow to ask and answer questions about Ray usage.

-If you’re interested in contributing to Ray, check out our contributing guide to read about the contribution process and see what you can work on.
+If you’re interested in contributing to Ray, check out our contributing guide for this release or see the latest version of our contributing guide to read about the contribution process and see what you can work on.